The Elimination of Biofilm in Dental Waterlines Found to Reduce Health Risks in Patients and Practitioners

 Biofilm commonly develops in aqueous environments.
 Numerous highly-complex processes must take place that involve the transportation of both inorganic and organic molecules and an assortment of cells to the surface of dental waterlines.
 In addition to biofilm presence in waterlines, other biological substances may be found in the lines.

 Examples include pieces of tissue, blood, minerals, and even corrosion stemming from water sources that emit poor water quality.
 In dental waterlines, biofilms are commonly identified as protozoa, bacteria, and/or fungi.
 During periods of time in which the water is stagnate within the lines, the biofilm is provided the opportunity to duplicate itself and expand.

 Manufacturers of higher quality handpieces have begun to install anti-retraction devices in the handpiece to prevent these contaminants from being sucked back into the fresh water system.
 There are even more contaminants in the suction system.
-This is one of the main reasons why dental practitioners should ensure that they consistently utilize a biofilm remover/eliminator product, such as the Bio Pure dental evacuation system cleaner.
+This is one of the main reasons why dental practitioners should ensure that they consistently utilize a biofilm remover/eliminator product.

 One of the main health risks associated with exposure to biofilm in dental waterlines and/or dental handpieces is the transmission of infectious diseases to patients and dental practitioners.
 Water quality from local municipalities is one of the best starting areas when it comes to preventing biofilm contamination.
 Unfortunately, it is exceptionally difficult to change the quality of the water that is being transmitted into the dental facility.
 In order to prevent the proliferation of biofilm in dental waterlines and dental handpieces, a dental practice should always schedule regular use of a dental evacuation system cleaner and, perhaps, a water filtration system.